w3f/Grants-Program/applications/MigrationEase.md

 ### Milestone3  Maintenance and improvements

 Ongoing maintenance and operation of the application for a period of 12 months.
+We will cover all costs for the operation of the website, we can provide monitoring information similar to checkly.

 Modifications and updates to ensure optimal performance and address any issues Includes maintenance of the Migration Ledger App without the addition of new features.